virt-s1/perf-agent/pbench_runner/README.md

 Notes:
 - `pbench-fio.wrapper` is a workaround to support iteration on `iodepth` and `numjobs` to meet QE requirments.
 It keeps the same usage of `pbench-fio`.
 - `${testrun_id#*_}` is the remaining part without TestType, so that pbench generates test logs into `/var/lib/pbench-agent/TestRunID_*` folders.
-- This script can be run multiple times to complete your testing.
+- This script **can be run multiple times** to complete your testing, all the results will be collected as the whole TestRun.
 - The different test dimension meet difference test requirements, the details can be found in the table below.
   - "all_types" stands for "read,write,rw,randread,randwrite,randrw".
   - `ramptime` is set to 5 seconds for the tests, so `runtime=10` can be valid.